An in-depth look on How to Value a Company

-A business valuation takes strategic and in-depth analysis to determine an accurate estimation of a company’s worth.
+A certified business valuation, by an accredited Business Appraisal Florida team member, takes strategic and in-depth analysis to determine an accurate estimation of a company’s worth.
 There are numerous factors included in the process of establishing a selling price and determining whether an investor’s offer is fair.
 It takes more than just a range of numbers to value a company.
 However, the most significant factor that will affect the value of a company is how much a buyer is willing to pay.

 With that in mind, this whitepaper will try to answer a small business owners’ more stringent question: how much is my company worth?

 Company Valuations is not an exact science, and there are different ways one can estimate the value of any business.
 Each of these methods is based on different financial information and presumptions, which might result in a different value.
 For instance, one way is based on the expectation of future cash flows, while others are based on the value of the assets of a business.

 Whichever method is to be used to value a company, you should prepare a statement of income and profit/loss since most buyers request this document to estimate the cost of goods sold and operating expenses.

 From the buyer’s perspective, this is the most accurate way to value a company because it forces the business owner to give more attention to details like trends in sales and profits and the capitalized value of the company.
 This method of valuation reflects the amount of money the investor estimates to come into the business in the next few years.
 Based on these cash flow figures, a buyer can determine their return on investment.

 There are three critical questions one needs to answer to capitalize on future earning: